You are not afraid of wolves.

 Letters to Madeleine, written on a journey that will never end.
 She will never read them.
 That’s not really why they were written, anyway.

 A woman uninterested in art becomes obsessed with a cast-aside sculpture in a gallery after she is told it is “cursed.”
 When she asks the flirtatious museum guide why the museum would keep a cursed piece, he answers with the obvious: "Because it’s beautiful."

-Strange things begin happening to a quiet slacker after a traumatic encounter with Hans Christian Anderson’s Ole Lukoie.
+In this nearly-novella-length story, strange things begin happening to a quiet slacker after a traumatic encounter with Hans Christian Anderson’s Ole Lukoie.

 Redmund Coste lived a good life.
 His doctor ordered him to exercise.
 On his first jog, he sees a dog he does not recognize.

 (Cover art by Monty, artist for the webcomic Dan the Snowman.)